jan-brabec/microimaging_histology_DIB/README.md

 mgui %Opens GUI
 ```
 * Processed MR and histological slides are stored as *.mat* files and larger ones as *.mat -v7.3* files.
 The reason for chosing *.mat -v7.3* was that it provided faster reading and writing compared with storing them as *.tif* files, at least for the MATLAB environment.
   * The *.mat (-v7.3)* can opened using MATLAB that necessitate license but also by a free software [Octave](https://octave.org).
-The images in Octave can be stored as *.tif* images instead (or other image formats without compression)
+The images in Octave can be stored as *.tif* images instead (or other image formats without compression):

 ```
 load filename.mat %HE.mat or VEGF.mat or similar
 imwrite(HE,'filename_tif','tif') %Often the structure name is HE, VEGF or similar
 ```

-  * The data can also be opened in Python by using mat73 module
+  * The data can also be opened in Python by using mat73 module:

 ```
 pip install mat73 #If you did not have mat73 installed